The amorphous carbon material created from buckminsterfullerene

 Determine the density of seawater and tap water by measuring their relative mass and volume

-Investigate the electrolysis of sodium sulphate solution using a microscale Hoffman apparatus
+Investigate the electrolysis of sodium sulfate solution using a microscale Hoffman apparatus in this class practical.
+Includes kit list and safety instructions.

 Use a thermometer strip to examine temperature changes when drops of different liquids evaporate